Medical Negligence Prolongs Kidney Stone Agony Case Study

 Mr Mikombe was advised by our medical negligence team to reject such a low settlement and having done so, a second offer of £4,000 was made.
 Once again, this was rejected.

-Further negotiations took place between Simpson Millar and the representatives of the trust and the case was finally settled for £6,750.
+Further negotiations took place between our Medical Negligence Solicitors and the representatives of the Hospital Trust and the case was finally settled for £6,750.

 "I would like to thank Simpson Millar for both the result and the service I received, in particular Paisley Laws for her kind attention while dealing with my claim.
 It has been very much appreciated.
 If I require the services of a Solicitor for any reason in the future, I shall use Simpson Millar again."